Wulai Hot Springs near Taipei is nice day trip.

 Wulai has a cool old street.
 It is open during the day, but really gets going in the evening.
 There are lots of great things to eat.

-The Wulai area is inhabited by the aboriginal Ayatal Tribe.
+The aboriginal Ayatal Tribe lives in the Wutai area.
 One staple of the aboriginal people is mountain boar.
 There are lots of of these sausages cooking on the old street.

-More mountain boar sausages are being prepared.
+More mountain boar sausages cooking on the fire.
 They smell great and taste fresh and delicious.

 There are some old style foods on the Wulai old street like this sticky candy that is pulled and stretched multiple times while being prepared.

-In Wulai, you will also find a lot of rice that has been stuffed into bamboo and steamed.竹筒飯 (zhu tong fan) When it’s cooked, you crack open the bamboo and dig out the rice.
+In Wulai, you will also find a lot of rice stuffed into bamboo and steamed.竹筒飯 (zhu tong fan) When it’s cooked, you crack open the bamboo and dig out the rice.
 There are many fillings and flavors that you can mix with the rice.
 Cooked in this manner, the rice really absorbs the flavors of the other ingredients.

 Atayal souvenirs and crafts can be found in Wulai.

-After you walk throught the old street of Wulai and cross the river, you’ll soon come to a gondola that brings you up to the mountain overlooking the town.
+After you walk through the old street of Wulai and cross the river, you’ll soon come to a gondola that brings you up to the mountain overlooking the town.
 This is a pretty ride and on top you can travel to the waterfall.
 The round trip gondola ticket is about 220NT.

 This small train runs 1.6 km around the area from the top of the cable car to the waterfall.
 It is also a very nice walk between both places.